A global ranking of the world’s hungriest countries, using the latest report from the Global Hunger Index.

 Key findings from the report

-- Worldwide hunger is at a moderate level.
+- Worldwide hunger is at a moderate level, with a global GHI score of 18.3.

-- Chad is the world’s hungriest country in 2020.
+- Somalia is the world’s hungriest country in 2024.

-- 144 million children suffer from stunting, a sign of chronic undernutrition.
+- 150.2 million children under five suffer from stunting, a sign of chronic undernutrition.

 - Extreme climatic events, violent conflicts, wars and economic slowdowns and crises continue to drive hunger in many parts of the world.